oroinc/platform/src/Oro/Bundle/ConfigBundle/Resources/doc/add_new_config_scope.md

           lazy: true
 ```

-And add new action to manipulate data:
+add new action to manipulate data:

 ```php